Katie Brayben: Biography

 Brayben is an English actress, singer and musician who also performs as an original songwriter playing piano and guitar.
 Born Katie Burke, her parents being London blues-based performers Mick (Mike) Burke and Frances (Fran) McGillivray, she was raised in a musical household in the London borough of Lewisham; her sister Jo Burke is also a folk music performer (singer and violinist).
 She studied at the Rose Bruford College of Theatre and Performance, from which she graduated with a Bachelor of Arts in 2003.
 In an interview, she has stated that she chose to use a different surname than her birth name for her professional career to avoid potential confusion with the already established London born actress Kathy Burke.

 She made her West End debut when she took over the lead role of Sophie in the 10th anniversary production of Mamma Mia! and later starred opposite Matt Smith in the American Psycho musical.
 In 2014 she joined the production of Mike Bartlett's King Charles III playing Princess Diana, and moved with the show when it transferred from the Almeida Theatre to the West End.
 In 2015 when that show moved to Broadway, she took on the title role of Carole King in the London production of Beautiful: The Carole King Musical.
 Her performance won the Laurence Olivier Award for Best Actress in a Musical.

 2022 saw Katie Brayben re-team with American Psycho and King Charles III director Rupert Goold at the Almeida for the new biographic stage musical Tammy Faye.
 With Brayben in the title role of the queer icon, the show explored her life with lyrics by Jake Shears and music by Sir Elton John.
 The production would go on to receive four nominations at this year's Laurence Olivier Awards, where Katie would receive her second Laurence Olivier Award for Best Actress in a Musical.
+Brayben reprised the role for the show's short-lived transfer to Broadway in 2024.

+In the summer of 2025, she revisited her role in Girl from the North Country during a limited engagement run at the The Old Vic.
+She played the Baker's Wife in the Bridge Theatre's production of Into the Woods later that year, which would earn her another Olivier nomination for Best Actress.